zerolawtech/ZAP-Tech/docs/multisig.rst

     Restricts addresses that are associated with an authority.
 Can be called by any authority to restrict to their own addresses, or by the owner to restrict addresses for any authority.

     Once an address has been assigned to an authority, this association may never be removed.
-If an association were removed it would then be possible to assign that same address to a different investor.
+If an association were removed it would then be possible to assign that same address to a different member.
 This could be used to circumvent various contract restricions.

     Emits the ``RemovedAuthorityAddresses`` event.